thatsddr/slack-news/README.md

 If you want to install this app locally, these are the steps you need to follow:

-1. Download the app and install the requirements with these commands:
+1. Download the app, create a virtual environment, and install the requirements with these commands:
    ```
    gh repo clone thatsddr/slack-news
    cd slack-news
+   virtualenv venv
+   source venv/bin/activate
    pip3 install -r requirements.txt
    ```
 2. Create a .env in the root directory file with a ```REDIS_URL``` variable or at line 39 in main.py create a local redis instance (the code should look like this: ```r = redis.Redis(host='localhost', port=6379, db=0)```)